ryankinnard/Alien-Invaders/README.md

 # Alien Invaders
 Inspired by "Spacer Invaders" this game is built with Python using the Pygame libray.
 Alien Invaders has the user defeat a cascading line of aliens by shooting bullets with their ship from the bottom of the screen.
-The game features progessively challenging levels and a score tracker.
+The game features progressively challenging levels and a score tracker.

 <h1>How to play</h1>